LOADING ...

 Robert, victorious, the trophy has gained,

-The jovial contest again renewed.
+The jovial again have renewed.

 so famous for wit, worth, and law;